LuisSalas94/React-Redux-Fake-Store-App/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Redux BookStore app
- This is a Rect App CRUD Contact done step-by-step using Redux .This app is part of #100DaysOfCode challenge.
+ This is a Rect App done step-by-step using Redux and bootstrao.This app is part of #100DaysOfCode challenge.

 ## Built With

 - HTML
 - CSS
 - JavaScript
+- Axios
 - BootStrap
 - React
 - Redux